dfirsec/web_file_downloader/README.md

 ## Output

 The downloaded files are saved in the `Downloads` folder created in the directory where the `web_file_downloader.py` script is located.
-If a file with the same name already exists in the folder, the program will skip downloading that file.
+If a file with the same name already exists in the folder, it will skip downloading that file.

-The program outputs a status message for each file it attempts to download, including whether the download was successful or not.
-The program also logs all errors to a file called `errors.log` located in the same directory as the script.
+A status message is reported for each file it attempts to download, including whether the download was successful or not.
+All errors are logged to a file called `errors.log` located in the same directory as the script.

-If a file download fails, the program will retry the download after it has completed downloading all other files.
+If a file download fails, a retry attempt of the download will occur after all other files have been downloaded.

 ## WebDriver Management

 Uses Selenium WebDriver to handle dynamic web content.
-Ensure the appropriate WebDriver is installed and correctly configured in config.json.
+Ensure the appropriate WebDriver is installed and correctly configured in the `config.json` file.

 Download WebDrivers from: